 Belinda Clark was a prolific, right-handed, opening batter who, across her career amassed 919 Test runs at an average of 45.90 and 4,844 One Day International (ODI) runs at 47.49.
-She was appointed Captain of the Australian Women’s Cricket Team in 1994 – at just 23 years old – which was a position she held for eleven years which included victorious ICC Women’s World Cup tournaments in 1997 and 2005.
+At just 23 years of age she was appointed Captain of the Australian Women’s Cricket Team in 1994 – a position she held for eleven years which included victorious ICC Women’s World Cup tournaments in 1997 and 2005.
 She holds the record for most matches as Captain of the Australian Team (101 games at a winning rate of 83%) and remains the only Australian in cricket history to score a double century in an ODI innings.
 In domestic competition, Clark won five Women’s National Cricket League (WNCL) championships with New South Wales and two with Victoria.

 Clark was born in Newcastle, NSW, and, before learning that women could represent Australia playing cricket, dreamt of winning Wimbledon.
-Through her childhood, she honed her hand-eye coordination by hitting a tennis ball against the family’s garage door and played her first game of cricket as a 13-year-old for her high school team.
-She showed early promise through school and local competitions – she had a natural run-scoring ability – and secured her first Australian cap in 1991, as a 21-year-old.
+Throughout her childhood, she honed her hand-eye coordination by hitting a tennis ball against the family’s garage door and played her first game of cricket as a 13-year-old for her high school team.
+She showed early promise and a natural run-scoring ability through school and in local competitions, and secured her first Australian cap in 1991, as a 21-year-old.

 Despite some indifferent form during 2001, Clark captained Australia to a 2-0 Women’s Ashes victory against England, before a return to her typically dominant form in the 2002/03 World Series of Women’s Cricket where she blasted three half-centuries, that culminated in a match-winning 89 against New Zealand in the Final.
 Then, just a week later at the Gabba in Brisbane, she scored a match-high 47 that steered her team to a trophy-retaining five-wicket win that capped off an enthralling contest that saw Australia bowled out for just 78 on Day 2.